SimonDelcuze/rtype/docs/server/level-timeline.md

 On checkpoint reset:

-- The segment is rewound to the checkpoint `realTime` and `scrollTime`.
+- The segment clocks and scroll settings are restored to the checkpoint snapshot.
-- Events before the checkpoint are considered already fired.
+- Events before the checkpoint remain fired; events after the checkpoint can fire again.
-- Entity state is rebuilt by replaying events from the checkpoint.
+- Pending spawns are restored from the spawn system snapshot.

 This requires event order and trigger semantics to be stable.